blocktech85/ImageExifModifier/README.md

 7. Monitor the progress bar and console log output for success or error messages.
 8. Optionally save the log output to a text file.

+---

+Thank you for using this tool!
+Contributions and improvements are welcome.